-This is to inform you that would like to purchase the property, located at

-, if a satisfactory agree ment can be reached.
-We are prepared to pay

-\$ for a clear title to the propert ty under conditions described in the attached proposed

-contract of sale.

-Because Federal funds may be used in the purfollowing information: rchase, however, we are required to disclose to you the

-the agency, not have the power of eminent deminent domain) and the agency use the power of eminent domai 2.
-The estimated fair market value appraiser prior to close of escrows.
-Since the purchase would be a voluntarelocation payments or other relocation Real Property Acquisition Policies Actindicated in the contract of sale, this opermitted to occupy the property beform Again, please understand that if you defaction to acquire it.
-If you are willing attached contract of sale, please sign to of the property is \$ and was estimated by, to be finally determined by a professional w. ary, arms length, transaction you would not be eligible for on assistance under the Uniform Relocation Assistance and ct of 1970 (URA), or any other law or regulation.
-Also, as offer is made on the condition that no tenant will be ore the sale is completed. do not wish to sell your property, we will take no further g to sell the property under the conditions described in the
+This is to in nform you that would like to purchase the property, located at , if a satisfactory agreement can be reached.
+We are prepared to pay \$ for a clear title to the property under conditions described in the attached proposed contract of sale.
+Because Fe following in the purchase, however, we are required to disclose to you the 1.
+The sale is voluntary.
+If y you do not wish to sell, the buyer,, thru the agency, will not acquire your property.
+The buyer does inent domain to acquire your property by condemnation (i.e. eminent domain) and the agency/Sponsor will not use the power of eminent domain to acquire the property.
+2. The estimated fair market domain to acquire the property. value of the property is \$ and was estimated by to be finally determined by a professional rescrow. appraiser prior to close of escrow.
+Aga actio nin, please understand that is on to acquire it.
+If you are sched contract of sale, please f you do not wish to sell your property, we will take no further willing to sell the property under the conditions described in the e sign the contract and return it to us at: IIIau ier, piease contact at Sinc cerely, Title e Buyer Date Buyer Date , 2 uite

-matter, please contact at

-Sincerely,

-Title

-Buyer Date

-Buyer Date